Ludwinic1/fdic_bank_data_warehouse/README.md

 - DBMS:  SQL Server.
 - Visualization platform:  Power BI.

+# Instructions:
+1. Clone the repository locally.
+2. Install the requirements from the **requirements.txt** file Replace the variables **SERVER**, **DATABASE** and **DRIVER** in the sql_server_connection.py file to your local SQL Server connection (create a database in SQL Server first).
+3. Run the files in this order:
+   1. sql_server_connection.py
+   2. data_extraction.py
+   3. create_dimensions.py
+   4. dimensions_to_sql_server.py
+   5. create_fact_table.py

-Below is the finished star schema design once the data gets loaded into Power BI:
+Below is the finished star schema design once the data is loaded into Power BI:

 ![](/Star%20Schema.PNG)